aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

     - `Node_Available_Memory_for_Scheduling >= 16384MiB`?
 3. Count the Number of Qualifying "Slots":

-    Calculate the number of nodes in the jiqun that satisfy the above conditions.
-This number represents the maximum quantity of new high-resource API Pods that can be immediately deployed without triggering jiqun auto-scaling (assuming each Pod occupies one such "slot").
+    Calculate the number of nodes in the clusters that satisfy the above conditions.
+This number represents the maximum quantity of new high-resource API Pods that can be immediately deployed without triggering clusters auto-scaling (assuming each Pod occupies one such "slot").

 **Important Note**: This assessment provides a static analysis based on a current resource snapshot.
-The jiqun's actual load is dynamic; scaling of existing workloads, Pod migrations, or restarts can alter a node's available resources.
+The clusters's actual load is dynamic; scaling of existing workloads, Pod migrations, or restarts can alter a node's available resources.
 Therefore, this number should be considered an initial theoretical upper limit.
 Continuous monitoring is crucial for understanding the true schedulable capacity in a dynamic environment.11 If other applications suddenly scale up, or some Pods are rescheduled, previously available "slots" might disappear.

 ### 4.4.
 Assessing the Number of New API Pods After Cluster Auto-Scaling

-The jiqun currently has 30 nodes and can scale up to a maximum of 45 nodes, meaning the Cluster Autoscaler (CA) can add up to 15 new n1-standard-8 nodes on demand.
+The clusters currently has 30 nodes and can scale up to a maximum of 45 nodes, meaning the Cluster Autoscaler (CA) can add up to 15 new n1-standard-8 nodes on demand.

 - Each newly created n1-standard-8 node, under ideal conditions (i.e., no other Pods are scheduled on it first), can accommodate 1 new high-resource API Pod.
-- Therefore, through jiqun auto-scaling, an additional **15** new high-resource API Pods can theoretically be supported.
+- Therefore, through clusters auto-scaling, an additional **15** new high-resource API Pods can theoretically be supported.

-Combining the available slots on existing nodes (N_current from the analysis in Section 4.3) and the slots that CA can add (15), the total number of such Pods the jiqun can host without creating a new Node Pool is approximately `N_current + 15`.
+Combining the available slots on existing nodes (N_current from the analysis in Section 4.3) and the slots that CA can add (15), the total number of such Pods the clusters can host without creating a new Node Pool is approximately `N_current + 15`.

 Impact of Anti-Affinity Strategy:

 The user requirement mentions, "a Deployment has a minimum of 2 Pods with anti-affinity ensuring they are distributed on different Nodes."
 This means if D new high-resource API Deployments are to be deployed, 2 \times D Pod instances will be required.
 These 2 \times D Pods must be distributed across at least D pairs of different nodes.

 - For example, to deploy 1 new API Deployment (containing 2 Pods), 2 different nodes are needed, each with sufficient resources (4 Core CPU, 16GB Memory) to host 1 of the Pods.
-- Therefore, the number of deployable _Deployments_ will be limited by the number of node pairs in the jiqun that can simultaneously satisfy the anti-affinity constraint and have enough resources.
+- Therefore, the number of deployable _Deployments_ will be limited by the number of node pairs in the clusters that can simultaneously satisfy the anti-affinity constraint and have enough resources.
 If a total of `X` available Pod slots are calculated, at most `\lfloor X/2 \rfloor` such Deployments can be deployed, provided these slots are distributed across enough different nodes to meet anti-affinity.

 ### 4.5.
 Resource Fragmentation and Scheduling Challenges

-Even if the total available resources in the jiqun (summed from the free resources of all nodes) appear sufficient, **resource fragmentation** can be a major obstacle to successfully scheduling large Pods.9
+Even if the total available resources in the clusters (summed from the free resources of all nodes) appear sufficient, **resource fragmentation** can be a major obstacle to successfully scheduling large Pods.9

 - **Definition and Impact**: When multiple Pods of different sizes run on a node, the remaining free resources may exist as non-contiguous small blocks.
 For example, one node might have 3 Core CPU and 10GB memory free, while another has 2 Core CPU and 20GB memory free.
 Although the sum exceeds the new API Pod's requirements, no single node can satisfy the full request of 4 Core CPU and 16GB memory.
 - **Challenges with n1-standard-8**: For n1-standard-8 nodes, after placing one 4 Core/16GB Pod, the remaining resources (approximately 3.71 Core CPU / 10.36GB memory) are substantial but insufficient to place another Pod of the same size.
 These remaining resources can only be utilized by smaller Pods.
-If the jiqun primarily consists of large Pods, these fragmented resources might remain idle long-term, leading to low node utilization and consequently, cost wastage.12
+If the clusters primarily consists of large Pods, these fragmented resources might remain idle long-term, leading to low node utilization and consequently, cost wastage.12

 **Initial Measures to Address Fragmentation**:

 - **Precise Resource Requests and Limits**: Set accurate resource requests and limits for all Pods (not just the new large APIs).
 This helps the scheduler perform bin-packing more effectively, reducing unnecessary resource reservation and waste.13
 - **Pod Priority and Preemption**: Higher priority can be set for the new high-resource API Pods.
-When jiqun resources are tight, if a high-priority Pod cannot be scheduled, the scheduler can evict (preempt) lower-priority Pods running on nodes to free up space for the high-priority Pod.15 However, this requires careful planning, as preemption can affect the service availability of the evicted applications.
+When clusters resources are tight, if a high-priority Pod cannot be scheduled, the scheduler can evict (preempt) lower-priority Pods running on nodes to free up space for the high-priority Pod.15 However, this requires careful planning, as preemption can affect the service availability of the evicted applications.

 **Consideration for Dedicated Node Pools**: If scheduling failures due to resource fragmentation persist, or if running a few large Pods significantly reduces the average utilization of the entire n1-standard-8 node pool (because CA-expanded nodes have most of their space wasted), then from an operational efficiency and cost-effectiveness perspective, switching to a dedicated node pool more suitable for large Pods would be a more rational choice.
 This is not just a technical capacity issue but also involves balancing economic and management costs.17